 Every two years, EU countries report on their progress towards the EU's 2020 renewable energy goals.
-Based on the national reports, the European Commission produces an EU-wide report which gives an overview of renewable energy policy developments in EU countries.
+Based on the national reports and on other available data, the European Commission produces an EU-wide report which gives an overview of renewable energy policy developments in EU countries.

-Findings from the latest EU-wide report in 2013:
+Key findings from the latest EU-wide report, published in 2017:

 Progress reports – electricity

 Every two years, EU countries also submit progress reports dealing specifically with the integration of renewables into their electricity sectors: